-- Build Strategic Relationships: Don’t forget to factor in lead times and look to reduce your risk by seeking out local suppliers who can source directly from manufacturers, cutting down on delivery time to save you money.
-Each touch between the manufacturer and you increases the cost of an item and the risk that you will see additional delays during shipping and handling.
+Don’t forget to factor in lead times and reduce your risk by seeking out local suppliers who can source directly from manufacturers, cutting down on delivery time to save you money.
+Each touch between the manufacturer and you increases an item's cost and the risk that you will see additional delays during shipping and handling.

 Managing inventory in this way will help to decrease risk and costs when a replacement part is needed.
 Often, the replacement part's cost is negligible compared to the cost of employee downtime due to part failure or replacement.